La Manga Club West Course

 Some of the undulations are perhaps better described as being hills, especially in comparison to the other two La Manga courses which are flat in comparison.
 The front nine holes are very tight and require accurate driving from the tee, especially with natural storm gullies waiting for your ball.
 The back nine holes are slightly more open and hilly than the front nine but no less of a challenge, especially with the bunkers and water coming into play around holes 9, 10 and 17.

 The holes from 10 to 14 are considered by many to be the best stretch on the West Course and these are the ones furthest away from the first tee.
-Each of those holes are pleasing on the eye but can play brutally tough and you must consider club choice carefully.
+Each of those holes is pleasing on the eye but can play brutally tough and you must consider club choice carefully.

 In fact, playing the West Course is as much about knowing your distance as anything else and if you are lucky enough to spend a weekend or longer at La Manga resort, you will benefit hugely from playing this course more than once.